-Fr Ciaran Enright is the Chaplain in Arbour Hill Prison.
-Fr Ciaran attends the prison six days per week and is always available to prisoners if needed.
-Fr Enright continues to deliver extraordinary support and encouragement to all.
+Sr. Mary Hanrahan is the new Chaplain in Arbour Hill Prison.
+Sr Mary attends the prison six days per week and is always available to prisoners if needed.
+Sr Mary continues to deliver extraordinary support and encouragement to all.
 Additionally the Chaplain continues to provide ongoing assistance with pre-release re-socialisation and general preparation for reintegration which is an ongoing challenge.
-Mindful that prison, by its very nature has an isolating effect, such additional contact and support is welcomed by the many foreign prisoners, some of whom are serving long sentences.
+Mindful that prison, by its very nature has an isolating effect such additional contact and support is welcomed by the many foreign prisoners, some of whom are serving long sentences.

-Fr Ciaran also interacts with the Chaplaincy services in other countries, facilitating non Irish prisoners to actively link up with Chaplaincy support from their own countries.
+Sr Mary also interacts with the Chaplaincy services in other countries, facilitating non Irish prisoners to actively link up with Chaplaincy support from their own countries.